 Key properties: overflow-x and overflow-y

-To perform the last two steps, it is enough to apply a couple of CSS rules and their corresponding values:
+For the last two steps, a couple of CSS rules with their corresponding values are enough:

 overflow-x: auto;